 Hurricane Fiona strengthens into Category 4 storm, heads toward Bermuda after pummeling Puerto Rico and other Caribbean islands

-Hurricane Fiona intensified into a powerful Category 4 early Wednesday as it headed in Bermuda's direction after lashing the Turks and Caicos Islands Tuesday.
-Fiona was packing sustained winds of 130 mph.
+Hurricane Fiona strengthened into a Category 4 storm Wednesday after devastating Puerto Rico, then lashing the Dominican Republic and the Turks and Caicos Islands.
+It was forecast to squeeze past Bermuda later this week.

-It's expected to approach Bermuda late Thursday, the U.S. National Hurricane Center said.
+The U.S. National Hurricane Center said Fiona had maximum sustained winds of 130 mph on Wednesday morning and it was centered about 675 miles southwest of Bermuda, heading north at 8 mph.

+It was likely to approach Bermuda late Thursday and then Canada's Atlantic provinces late Friday.
 The U.S. State Department issued an advisory Tuesday night telling U.S. citizens to "reconsider travel" to Bermuda.

-Fiona was forecast to weaken before running into easternmost Canada over the weekend.
-It isn't expected to threaten the U.S. mainland.

-Wednesday morning, Fiona was some 700 miles southwest of Bermuda and moving north at 8 mph.

-The storm was blamed for at least four direct deaths in its march through the Caribbean, where it unleashed torrential rain in Puerto Rico, leaving vast numbers of people without power or water and many scraping mud out of their homes following what authorities described as "historic" flooding.
+The storm has been blamed for directly causing at least four deaths in its march through the Caribbean, where winds and torrential rain in Puerto Rico left a majority of people on the U.S. territory without power or running water.
+Hundreds of thousands of people scraped mud out of their homes following what authorities described as "historic" flooding.

-Power company officials initially said it would take a couple of days for electricity to be fully restored but then appeared to backtrack late Tuesday night.
+Power company officials initially said it would take a few days for electricity to be fully restored, but then appeared to backtrack late Tuesday night.
+Only 26% had power as of Wednesday morning, three days after it hit the island.

 "Hurricane Fiona has severely impacted electrical infrastructure and generation facilities throughout the island.
 We want to make it very clear that efforts to restore and reenergize continue and are being affected by severe flooding, impassable roads, downed trees, deteriorating equipment, and downed lines," said Luma, the company that operates power transmission and distribution.

-By late Tuesday, authorities said they had restored power to nearly 300,000 of the island's 1.47 million customers, while water service was cut to more than 760,000 customers - two thirds of the total on the island.
+The storm killed a man in the French overseas territory of Guadeloupe, another man in Puerto Rico who was swept away by a swollen river and two people in the Dominican Republic: one killed by a falling tree and the other by a falling electric post.

+Two additional deaths were reported in Puerto Rico as a result of the blackout: A 70-year-old man burned to death after he tried to fill his generator with gasoline while it was running and a 78-year-old man police say inhaled toxic gases emitted from his generator.

-The hum of generators could be heard across the island as people became increasingly exasperated, with some still trying to recover from Hurricane Maria, which hit as a Category 4 storm five years ago, killing an estimated 2,975 people in its aftermath.
+The hum of generators could be heard across the territory as people became increasingly exasperated.
+Some were still trying to recover from Hurricane Maria, which made landfall as a Category 4 storm five years ago, causing the deaths of an estimated 2,975 people.

 "We paid an electrician out of our own pocket to connect us," he recalled, adding that he doesn't think the government will be of much help again after Fiona.